ccittadino/pivotal-workshops-envision/README.md

 ## Log into GCP
 * Go to https://console.cloud.google.com
 * Log in with your google/gmail account
-* Ensure you have selected the 'FE-ccittadino' project in the top left
 ---
 ## Set up your Cloud Shell
 * Ensure you have selected the 'FE-ccittadino' project (see top left)